72 Motorised Brigade (South Africa): Operational Activation

 As a Citizen Force structure, 72 Motorised Brigade would make use of call-up orders for its personnel to generally report for 3 months service.
 Headquarters staff would then leave for Tempe near Bloemfontein, where a transfer camp would be established to process troops en route to the operational area in northern South West Africa.
 Processing of units would include personal documentation, a medical examination, inoculation and the issuing of equipment and weapons.
 Each unit on completion of the necessary processing, would entrain to the Olienhoutplaat Station for a six-day journey to Grootfontein, the railhead near the Operational Area.

 South West Africa and Angola

 In January 1976 72 Motorised Brigade was mobilised mainly to protect the Ruacana/Caluque Water scheme in the Cunene River.
 Colonel S.W.J.
 Kotze took control of the Brigade at that stage.
 On 27 March 1976, the formation returned from Angola.

 The rear headquarters

 By 1978, the Brigade took over 1 Mobilisation Centre in Pretoria as its Rear Headquarters.

-73375198 PE
+Freedom of the City

 72 Motorised Brigade received the Freedom of Johannesburg on 16 February 1980.